 When meeting the dog we ask that all family members are present and that you bring any current dogs living in your home with you.

-After you have completed the application, home visit, and met your potential family dog, you will be presented with an adoption contract, complete with a copy of the dog's vet records and, when available, microchipping information.
+After you have completed the application, home visit, and meet your potential family dog, you will be presented with an adoption contract, complete with a copy of the dog's vet records and, when available, microchipping information.
 Our adoption fee is $400 for adults or $425 for puppies.
 After a two week "trial period" adoption fees are non-refundable.
 All of this information is in the adoption contract, which is a standard contract among rescue groups.
+If you are fostering with the intention of adopting there is no fee until you decide to adopt.

-You will have a phone conversation with our medical director Lucille Nardello.
+You will receive a text and then if necessary have a phone conversation with our medical director Lucille Nardello.
 Best number is 201 664 0608 after 6pm or cel 201 893 9333 for text or other times you wish to contact her.
 She will review all of your dogs medical records.
 She will go over any treatment plan if necessary.
 Your dog will be up to date on vaccinations.

 Peace4Paws also recommends that you have identification tags with your contact information made for your pet's collar or have the pet microchipped as soon as possible.
 The dog will need to be registered in your town as soon as your dog is adopted.
 We hope to prevent dogs getting lost and want to take all necessary precautions against this risk.
 It is also easier to prove ownership in the event your dog is lost.